awsdocs/iam-user-guide/doc_source/id_credentials_passwords_change-root.md

 # Changing the AWS Account Root User Password<a name="id_credentials_passwords_change-root"></a>

 You must be signed in as the AWS account root user in order to change the password\.
+To learn how to reset a forgotten root user password, see [Resetting Your Lost or Forgotten Passwords or Access Keys](id_credentials_access-keys_retrieve.md)\.

 **To change the password for the root user**